Graphmasters/occamy/README.md

 #### Documentation

-- The [design document](./documentation/design.md) contains the abstract design for an Occamy server.
-It is written independent of implementation and is a useful starting point to understanding the core concepts.
+- The [concept document](./documentation/concept.pdf) contains the concept for an Occamy server.
+It is written independent of implementation and is a useful starting point to understanding the core design.

 - The [examples module](./examples) contains example implementations of interfaces appearing in this module as well as some example use cases.
 This provides a practical demonstration on how different aspects of occamy work.